fbpx

 Yes, the internet is available in Namche, a town in the Solu-Khumbu region of Nepal.
 However, the quality and speed of internet service may vary depending on the location and provider.

-In conclusion, Namche Bazaar is a unique and vital town in Nepal, serving as the gateway to the Khumbu region and the base for exploring the surrounding mountains.
+In conclusion, Namche Bazaar is a unique and vital town in Nepal.
+It is the gateway to the Khumbu region and the base for exploring the surrounding mountains.
 The village has a rich cultural heritage, a vibrant market, and essential medical and environmental conservation facilities, making it a must-visit destination for anyone traveling to the area.

 Nepal Travel visa

 Everyone can get an arrival visa at the International Airport of Nepal.
-Just you need your pictures. and US$ 25/- per person for a 15-day travel visa.
+It would be best to have your pictures. and US$ 25/- per person for a 15-day travel visa.

 Contact Details